conjure-cp/conjure-blocks/docs/src/blocks/additive_op.md

 ![Example of additive operation](../images/additive_op_example.png)

-and would produce the following Conjure Output:
+and would produce the following Essence Output:

 ```essence
 5 + 10